-Each non-employee director will automatically receive, on the date of each annual meeting of our stockholders following the effective date of the policy, an annual award of restricted stock units (an "Annual Award"), with a grant date fair value (determined in accordance with GAAP) of \$150,000, rounded to the nearest whole share.
+Each non-employee director will automatically receive, on the date of each annual meeting of our stockholders, an annual award of restricted stock units (an "Annual Award"), with a grant date fair value (determined in accordance with GAAP) of \$150,000, rounded to the nearest whole share.
 The Annual Award will vest on the earlier of (i) the one-year anniversary of the date the Annual Award is granted or (ii) the day prior to the date of the annual meeting next following the date the Annual Award is granted, in each case, subject to the non-employee director continuing to be a service provider through the applicable vesting date.